2nd WCFA Learning Extension dayDownload fullsizeoutput_1de9.jpeg

 Strategic Technology Planning - Professor James Lowenberg-DeBoer from Harper Adams will focus on the international view of the value of precision agriculture and its contribution to long-term business planning.
 Session kindly sponsored by Roythornes

-For the closing session, we are pleased to confirm Minette Batters, President of the NFU, will be looking ahead for UK agriculture post-Brexit, assuming we have Brexited by then!
+For the closing session, we are pleased to confirm Minette Batters, President of the NFU, will be looking "where we are" with UK agriculture.

 For those participants wishng to continue the discussion and networking, the optional drinks reception and a three-course dinner will be held in the evening.
 The speaker for the dinner will be WCFA member Alex Albone of Pipers Crisps, the potato crisp company he founded and recently divested.
 Pre-dinner drinks kindly sponsored by Nufarm & wines with the meal kindly sponsored by Farmacy plc